h1alexbel/sr-detection/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/h1alexbel/sr-detection/blob/master/LICENSE.txt)

-The goal of the study is to create a model that, by looking at the README file and meta-information, can identify GitHub ``sample repositories'' (SR), that mostly contain educational or demonstration materials supposed to be copied instead of reused as a dependency.
+The goal of the study is to create a model that, by looking at the README file and meta-information, can identify GitHub "sample repositories" (SR), that mostly contain educational or demonstration materials supposed to be copied instead of reused as a dependency.